Jackimaru96/NUS-CAP-5/README.md

 2. Social Media Login
 3. Deletion of files
 4. Include all Faculties and Modules (Auto update of modules)
+5. Refining basic functionalities such as upvote and downvote
+6. Refining UX/UI

 # **Feedback from peers**